milkyware/milkyware.github.io/_drafts/migrating-aspnet-core-to-opentelemetry.md

   - OpenTelemetry
 ---

-The App Insights integration with ASP.NET Core has been a common feature of many applications since the release of ASP.NET Core back in 2016.
-However, with the rise of the open-standard **[OpenTelemetry](https://opentelemetry.io/)** and it's wide adoption by multiple platforms and monitoring tools, Microsoft has been working on adopting OpenTelemetry as the telemetry middleware fo ASP.NET Core.
+App Insights integration with ASP.NET Core has been a common feature of many applications since its release in 2016.
+However, with the rise of the open-standard **[OpenTelemetry](https://opentelemetry.io/)** and its wide adoption by multiple platforms and monitoring tools, Microsoft has been working on adopting OpenTelemetry as the telemetry middleware for ASP.NET Core.

 As part of Microsoft recently **[starting to caution against using the legacy App Insights integration](https://learn.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core)**, I've started migrating my projects to use the OpenTelemetry integration.
-For this post I want to share how I've gone about the migration as well as a couple of obstacles I encountered.
+For this post, I want to share how I've gone about the migration as well as a couple of obstacles I encountered.

 ## The Current App Insights Integration

-To set the scene, let's have a quick look at how the legacy App Insights integration is setup and how it looks.
+To set the scene, let's have a quick look at how the legacy App Insights integration is set up and how it looks.
 Firstly, the App Insights Nuget package needs to be installed:

 ``` bash
 dotnet add package Microsoft.ApplicationInsights.AspNetCore
 ```

-Once installed, the the `.AddApplicationInsightsTelemetry()` extension is then added to register the logging provider:
+Once installed, the `.AddApplicationInsightsTelemetry()` extension is then added to register the logging provider:

 ``` cs
 var builder = WebApplication.CreateBuilder(args);